-Outdoor lighting is a popular upgrade for customers who are wanting to extend the amount of time they can spend outside.
+Outdoor lighting is a popular upgrade for customers who want to extend the amount of time they can spend outside.
+It can also provide beauty, safety, and security to your clients' landscapes.

-Landscape lighting often is more of an art than a science, but Dennis says landscapers can remove some of the guesswork by reviewing the lighting at all stages of the installation, especially at night.
+Landscape lighting often is more of an art than a science, but landscapers can remove some of the guesswork by reviewing the lighting at all stages of the installation, especially at night.

 What to light